Defective Safety Equipment Injuries in New York City

 Construction accidents involving defective safety equipment can entail complex issues of product liability and can open the door to potential civil personal injury lawsuits that provide victims and families with the opportunity to hold manufacturers, distributors, and others involved in the creation or distribution of faulty products accountable.
 Unlike workers’ compensation claims, personal injury suits require victims to meet a burden of proof regarding fault in order to prevail and recover their damages, including their pain and suffering, medical expenses, lost wages, and more.

 Who Can Be Held Liable For Unsafe Construction Equipment in NYC?

 In addition to potential product liability claims against manufacturers that failed to meet their duty to provide safe products, construction accident cases involving safety equipment may entail other legal issues, including:

-If you have questions about a recent construction accident anywhere in NYC or the state of New York, trust a proven firm that’s recovered more than $400 million in verdicts and settlements for clients.
-Call The Perecman Firm, P.L.L.C. at (212) 577-9325 or complete a case evaluation form online.
+If you have questions about a recent construction accident anywhere in NYC or the state of New York, trust a proven firm that’s recovered more than half a billion in verdicts and settlements for clients.
+Call The Perecman Firm, P.L.L.C., or complete a case evaluation form online.
 Consultations are free and confidential.